 An iron filter cannot soften hard water as the water is often hardened by chemical elements such as calcium and magnesium.
 So if your water has a hardness problem and iron problem, this water filter may not be sufficient to tackle the issues head-on.

 Works Best in Precise Water Conditions

 The iron filter functions best in water conditions suitable for its filtration process.
 A good example is a birm filter (a type of iron filter) which operates efficiently when the water is alkaline.
 Unlike a water softener, iron filters don’t function well in water, rich in calcium and magnesium.

-Having good knowledge of the kind of water filter to buy helps you know the best water treatment option for the type of water in your whole house.
+Having good knowledge of the type of water filter to buy helps you know the best water treatment option for the type of water in your whole house.

 Like an iron filter, a water softener is installed when the water pipes connect to the whole house.
 Water softeners are efficient water filters that provide wholesome water for the entire house.

-Unlike iron filtration, it’s a water treatment option that wasn’t designed to eradicate ferric and ferrous iron fragments present in the water.
+Unlike iron filtration, it is a water treatment option that wasn’t designed to eradicate ferric and ferrous iron fragments present in the water.
 Instead, its primary function is to remove the mineral elements (calcium and magnesium) responsible for hardening water.

 How Do Water Softeners Function?